kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    We named our robot car "Bad@$$ Mofo 2 aka Charlie", and won 1st place :)
    ![badass](/images/badass.png)

-   We also have video footage of an illegal parking-lot race (which we also won).
+   I also have video footage of an illegal parking-lot race (which we also won).
    That's for another time!

 ## Anyways...